frhumphries/stedwardwebsite/content/pages/live.md

 ## Schedule

-- Friday May 1
-  - 12:00p DriveThru Confessions
-- Saturday May 2
-  - 9:15a Holy Mass (English, Ordinary Form)

---

-- Sunday May 3
-  - 8:15a Holy Mass (Traditional Latin Form)
-  - 9:15a Holy Mass
-- Monday May 4
-  - 9:15a Holy Mass
-  - 12:00p DriveThru Confessions
-- Tuesday May 5
-  - 9:15a Holy Mass
-  - 11:00a COVID-Catechism
 - Wednesday May 6
   - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
   - 9:15a Holy Mass (Traditional Latin Form) - Fr Ryan's Birthday